tjd-dev/midcentury-icons/README.md

 # Icon Requests

 Want an icon?
-Open an [icon request](https://github.com/timothydolan/midcentury-icons/issues/new) or contribute to the project.
+Open an [icon request](https://github.com/tjd-dev/midcentury-icons/issues/new) or contribute to the project.
 -  Provide a **svg file** of your request along with the name of the icon.
--  For those who made their own icons, open pull requests on the **[main branch](https://github.com/timothydolan/midcentury-icons/pulls)**.
+-  For those who made their own icons, open pull requests on the **[main branch](https://github.com/tjd-dev/midcentury-icons/pulls)**.

-### Make sure to install `midcentury-icons.js` into `configuration.yaml` or `ui-lovelace.yaml`

 ## Available Icons